Sina247/Hover-Effect-From-Ludwig-Video/README.md

 # ✨ Hover Effect From Ludwig Video

 A clean and smooth hover effect inspired by Ludwig’s tutorial video.
-Built with HTML and CSS, this effect adds subtle animations to elements when hovered, enhancing user interaction and visual appeal.
+Built with HTML and CSS.
+This effect adds subtle animations to elements when hovered, enhancing user interaction and visual appeal.

 ---